rioam2/ProxC/README.md

 In Javascript, Proxy Objects allow you to intercept and define custom behavior for fundamental operations such as property lookup/access `[]`, assignment `=`, enumeration, and function invocation `()`.
 These can be used to design extensible ES6 classes that allow synthetic operator definition with functionality similar to that of operator overloading in languages such as C++.

+ProxC aims to combine the functionality of ES6 Proxy Objects with the convenience Javascript Classes.
+No functionality is gained over using Proxy Objects, however, ProxC allows developers to stay away from convoluted implementation details and define customizable APIs that are both easier to use and maintain.

 ## API Documentation

 By extending ProxC in your class definition and defining the following member functions, you are able to design a fully custom interface for your API: